terraform-google-modules/terraform-google-sap/examples/sap_hana_simple_example/README.md

 - `terraform plan` to see the infrastructure plan
 - `terraform apply` to apply the infrastructure build
 - `terraform destroy` to destroy the built infrastructure

+## Integration Tests

+### Additional Service Account Permissions
+If you need to run integration tests, the service for deploying resources needs the follwoing additional permissions:

+- roles/storage.admin

+ You may use the following gcloud commands:
+   `gcloud projects add-iam-policy-binding <project-id> --member=serviceAccount:<service-account-email> --role=roles/storage.admin`

+### Running integration tests

+Refer to the [contributing guidelines' Integration Testing Section](../../CONTRIBUTING.md#integration-test) for running integration tests for this example.